riccardomarin/Diff-FMaps/README.md

 | GFM+ZOO | 3.1e-1         |      3.8e-1       |

 To replicate our evaluation, you can run the "evaluation.m" in Matlab.
 It is already configurated to run on the output of pre-trained model.
-In the paper we computed the geodesic distance matrices using an old pre-compiled .max file for fastmarch algorithm.
+In the paper we computed the geodesic distance matrices using an old pre-compiled .mex file for fastmarch algorithm.
 For the moment (and for the sake of semplicity), in this git we attached a pre-computed geodesic distance matrix used for all the pairs.
 It is an approximation, but this will let you run the evaluation.
 This should return to you a plot like this:

 ![curves](images/noise_curves.png "curves")